kellymilligan/Palletize/README.md

 # Palletize

-Tooling for collections of colors
+Tools for collections of colors